Here are the Hill members calling for Sessions to resign or recuse

 - Rep. Eliot Engel, D-New York

-- Sen. Ted Lieu, D-California
+- Rep. Ted Lieu, D-California

 - Rep. Eric Swalwell, D-California

-Note: CORRECTION: This article has been updated to accurately reflect Rep. Ted Lieu's title.